urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 ### Semi-supervised learning

-This type of learning falls between **unsupervised** learning (without any labeled training data) and **supervised** learning (with completely labeled training data).
-Some of the training examples are missing training labels, yet many machine-learning researchers have found that unlabeled data, when used in conjunction with a small amount of labeled data, can produce a considerable improvement in learning accuracy (source: [Semi-supervised learning](https://en.wikipedia.org/wiki/Machine_learning#Semi-supervised_learning)).
+The [semi-supervised learning](https://en.wikipedia.org/wiki/Semi-supervised_learning) falls between **unsupervised** learning (without any labeled training data) and **supervised** learning (with completely labeled training data).
+Some of the training examples are missing training labels, yet many machine-learning researchers have found that unlabeled data, when used in conjunction with a small amount of labeled data, can produce a considerable improvement in learning accuracy (<cite data-cite="Wiki_Semi-supervised_learning">Wikipedia: Semi-supervised learning</cite>).

 ### Reinforcement learning

 This is an area of machine learning concerned with how **intelligent agents** ought to **take actions in an environment** in order to maximize the notion of cumulative **reward**.
 Due to its generality, the field is studied in many other disciplines, such as **game theory** and **control theory**.

-Reinforcement learning differs from supervised learning in **not needing labeled input/output pairs** be presented, and in not needing sub-optimal actions to be explicitly corrected.
-Instead the focus is on **finding a balance** between **exploration** (of uncharted territory) and **exploitation** (of current knowledge) (source: [Reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning)).
+[Reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) differs from supervised learning in **not needing labeled input/output pairs** be presented and in not needing sub-optimal actions to be explicitly corrected.
+Instead the focus is on **finding a balance** between **exploration** of uncharted territory and **exploitation** of current knowledge (<cite data-cite="Wiki_Reinforcement_learning">Wikipedia: Reinforcement learning</cite>).

 Here are some algorithms from the field of **reinforcement learning**: